Heisnotanimposter/MyArchExperience/README.md

 station <device_name> scan
 station <device_name> get-networks
-station <device_name> connect <SSID>  # Enter password if needed Use code with caution.
+station <device_name> connect <SSID>  # Enter password if needed

 3. Partitioning (cfdisk):

 Bash
 cfdisk /dev/sda  # Replace sda with your drive
-# (Use the UI to create EFI, swap, and root partitions as described earlier)
-Use code with caution.

 4. Formatting: